dataminer-site/dataminer-site.github.io/_posts/2024-05-03-vector-similarity-search-vss.md

 ## Implementation

 The `vss` extension is based on the [`usearch`](https://github.com/unum-cloud/usearch) library, which provides a flexible C++ implementation of the HNSW index data structure boasting very impressive performance benchmarks.
 While we currently only use a subset of all the functionality and tuning options provided by `usearch`, we're excited to explore how we can leverage more of its features in the future.
-So far we're mostly happy that it aligns so nicely with DuckDB's development ethos.
+So far we're mostly happy that it aligns so nicely with dataminer's development ethos.
 Much like DataMiner itself, `usearch` is written in portable C++11 with no external dependencies and released under a permissive license, making it super smooth to integrate into our extension build and distribution pipeline.

 ## Limitations